italia/daf-docs/microservices/semantic-validator.rst

 - */validator/validate*   : in order to validate a document
 - */validator/validators* : in oder to ghe the list of available validators

+Detailed informations about the service can be found `here <https://github.com/italia/daf-semantics/tree/master/semantic_validator>`_